 In SAFe, Agile Teams are not stand-alone units.
-Instead, they are an integral part of the Agile Release Train (ART), where they collectively have responsibility for delivering larger value.
-Teams operate in the context of the train, adhering to its vision, collaborating with other teams, and participating in key ART ceremonies.
-The teams and the train are inseparable; the whole is greater than the sum of its parts.
-During the transition to Agile, it is typically the case that additional infrastructure work is required to be able to integrate assets frequently (hourly, daily, weekly), rather than once only at the end of a development cycle.
+Instead, they are an integral part of the Agile Release Train (ART), responsible collectively for delivering larger system and solution value.
+During the transition to Agile, additional infrastructure work is typically required to be able to integrate solution assets more frequently.
 To accomplish this, one or more specialized System Teams are often formed.
-They assist with system and solution integration, and they help demonstrate the evolving Solution as it unfolds.
+They help build the environments and assist with system and solution integration.
+They also help demonstrate the evolving solution as it unfolds.

 Summary Role Description

 A System Team is a special Agile Team on the Agile Release Train or Value Stream that is typically chartered to provide assistance in building and using the Agile development environment infrastructure—including Continuous Integration—as well as integrating assets from Agile Teams, performing end-to-end Solution testing.
 They may participate in demonstrating solutions in the System Demo at the end of each Iteration, and at the Solution Demo at the end of each Program Increment, or more frequently as the case may be.
 This supports the teams and other stakeholders by providing quick feedback with respect to the efficacy and integrity of the evolving end-to-end solution.
 System Teams may also have a special role in assisting with each Release and with Coordination of larger value streams.

 However, these efforts should be shared between the System Team and Agile Teams; otherwise, the System Team will become a bottleneck, and the Agile Teams cannot be fully capable of or accountable for real value delivery.